 Any Google Search regarding food products from China comes up looking like the one above.
 This is particularly true for organic foods, such as wheat grass, barley grass, oat grass, rye grass, alfalfa and kale.
 Even without analysis, the color of these powders indicate they are not what is claimed or are at least not grown in accordance with scientific research.

-To the left is the greenest sample of wheat grass our people found from a China company Compared to Pines wheatgrass show below that is grown correctly, products called wheatgrass from China are pale green at best.
+To the left is the greenest sample of wheat grass our people found from a China company Compared to wheatgrass from Pines/Cerophyl shown below that was grown correctly, products called wheatgrass from China are pale green at best.
 The products are either not wheat grass or are something other than wheat grass.
 Clearly whatever they are, the growing methods are not natural.

 The literature of one of the U.S. re-sellers of Chinese wheat grass reflects the ignorance of Chinese growers.
 The bottom picture shows the text.
 It is complete misinformation.
 It claims wheat grass grown unnaturally in a tray is no different than growing it through the winter in an appropriate climate like Northeastern Kansas.
 The “father of wheat grass,” Charles Schnabel, who dedicated his life to the scientific study of these grasses from the 1930s to the 1970s, never would have considered growing wheat grass so unnaturally for such a short period in such crowded unnatural conditions.